 - Ring-fencing Guideline (electricity transmission) 2023 (Version 4)

 - Ring-fencing Guideline (electricity transmission) 2022 (Version 3)

 - Ring-fencing Guideline (electricity transmission) 2005 (Version 2)

 - Ring-fencing Guideline (electricity transmission) 2002 (Version 1)

 Gas Distribution and Transmission Ring-fencing obligations of gas service providers are governed under the National Gas Rules.

-Ring-fencing enquiries relating to gas should be directed to AERInquiry@aer.gov.au
+Ring-fencing enquiries relating to electricity distribution and transmission or gas distribution and transmission should be directed to AERringfencing@aer.gov.au.